jump to navigation

 OpenWorld 11 / Suggest a Session on Oracle Mix June 9, 2011

-Posted by Tipster in OOW.
+Posted by Duncan in OOW.

 I’ve never been to OpenWorld and I’d love to go.
 There are so many US based PeopleSoft people that I’d love to meet.